 60 degrees, Overcast, SW to 10 knots, seas rippled

 I rode the ebb along the shoreline making 4 knots without exerting any effort.
-Groups of porpoise accompanied me but never got closer than 20 meters or so.
+Groups of porpoises accompanied me but never got closer than 20 meters or so.
 A few sport fishing boats gave me less room as they motored by bound for Blunden Bay.
 The winds and seas remained calm.
 Approaching Milthrop Point I looked into Protection Cove which looked like it might be a good place to visit.

 Calm Morning on Queen Charlotte Sound